State visit by Xi Jinping to the United Kingdom: 23 October: Manchester visit

 On 23 October, Xi visited Manchester.
 He visited the National Graphene Institute of the University of Manchester with Professor Nancy Rothwell, President and Vice-Chancellor of the university, alongside George Osborne, Lord Jim O’Neill and the Minister for the Northern Powerhouse, James Wharton.
 Later Xi visited Manchester City F.C., Manchester City Football Academy and its exhibition of football history.
 He also witnessed former Manchester City defender Sun Jihai being inducted into the English Football Hall of Fame and took a selfie with Sergio Agüero.

 Before Xi left, he visited the Airport City Manchester project.
 He announced that Hainan Airlines will launch non-stop flights between Beijing and Manchester.

 Controversy

 The British officials said that the China-UK business transactions were highly exaggerated and Britain would continue to tightly regulate the nuclear industry.

+As future king, Prince Charles and his wife Camilla were absent from the state banquet.
+Charles also did not attend a state banquet for Chinese leader Jiang Zemin in 1999.
+His absence at that time was widely reported in the British media as being due to him being a great supporter of the exiled Tibetan leader, the Dalai Lama whom he viewed as being oppressed by the Chinese.

 In May 2016, Queen Elizabeth II was filmed making an unguarded remark that the Chinese "were very rude to the ambassador", and that it was "bad luck" for the Metropolitan police commander Lucy D'Orsi that she had to be responsible for security during the state visit.